yousseffabid/Simple_Shell/README.md

 # Simple shell

-This projec simulates a basic Unix Shell with its respective commands.
+This project simulates a basic Unix Shell with its respective commands.
 It uses the POSIX API to implement many of the same functionalities of the first Ken Thompson's Shell.
+It is a project of the first semester at Holberton School.

 ## Documentation